SOP-MINI/sop-site/content/sop1/lab/l2/_index.en.md

 {{< includecode "prog14.c" >}}

-To communicate between the signal handler and the rest of the program, we must use global variables.
-Remember that this is an exceptional situation.
-Global variables are generally undesirable and, as should be obvious but students sometimes get confused, they are not shared between related processes.
+To exchange the data between signal handling routine and the main code we must use global variables, please remember that it is an exceptional situation as in general we do not use global variables.
+Also please remember that global variables are not shared between related processes.
+It should be obvious but sometimes students get confused.

 The type of the global variable `last_signal` is not accidental moreover, it is the only **SAFE and CORRECT** type.
 This results from